Competition, stability, and functionality in excitatory-inhibitory neural circuits: Navigating the Wilson-Cowan dynamic regimes

+We adopt a simple two-dimensional firing-rate model in~\eqref{eq:EI-2dim} with a saturating activation function, capturing the interconnection between one excitatory and one inhibitory population to implement the WC model:

-The state \(x = (x_E, x_I)^\top\) is defined on the unit square $[0,1]^{2}$ with initial conditions picked in the unit square.
-The saturating activation function is a linear-threshold activation function, also known as ReLU (Rectified Linear Unit), that cuts off at \(0\) and saturates at \(1\).
-Finally, the synaptic matrix $W$ has column definite sign, and therefore adheres to Dale's law.
-In this section, we use the game-energetic framework to reveal how excitatory and inhibitory neurons shift between cooperative and antagonistic regimes.
-We then recast the dynamics as a zero-sum game, making explicit the opposing objectives of the two populations and revealing how their strategic tension structures the ensuing behaviors.
-Finally, we identify the self-excitatory weight $w_{EE}$ as the principal switch governing transitions across these regimes, demonstrating that genuine cooperation between the two populations arises only when dissipation outweighs $w_{EE}$.
+The state \(x = (x_E, x_I)^\top\) is defined on the unit square $[0,1]^{2}$ to represent allowable firing rates, with initial conditions picked therein.
+The saturating activation function we use here is a linear-threshold activation function, also known as a ReLU (Rectified Linear Unit), that cuts off at \(0\) and saturates at \(1\).
+The synaptic matrix $W$ has column definite sign, and therefore adheres to Dale's law.
+In this section, we reveal that the WC dynamics lives on a special game that makes explicit the opposing objectives of the two populations under certain conditions, while revealing how their strategic tension structures their dynamical behavior.
+We identify the self-excitatory weight $w_{EE}$ as the principal switch governing transitions across these regimes such as the dissipation-excitation dominance and the inhibition-stabilized regime, which dictate the dominant dynamical behavior.
+We connect these regimes to the zero-sum game properties and finally discuss the emergence of a limit cycle, when the populations perpetually fail to arrive at consensus.